-- 1. Rapidly identify and assess a suspected stroke patient and transfer to closest appropriate facility. - 2.
-Develop a standardized guideline for stroke patients in our region (this document). - 3.
-Establish system coordination relating to access, guidelines, and referrals.
+- 1. Rapidly identify and assess a suspected stroke patient and transfer to the closest appropriate facility. - 2.
+Develop a standardized guideline for stroke patients in our region (this document).

+- 3. Establish system coordination relating to access, guidelines, and referrals.
 This coordination is intended to establish continuity and uniformity of care for the stroke patient. - 4.
-Promote internal communication as the mechanism for system coordination which will include EMS providers, hospitals, and members of the Stroke Committee. - 5.
+Promote internal communication as the mechanism for system coordination which will include EMS providers, hospitals, and members of the Stroke Workgroup. - 5.
 Create system efficiency for the patient and the programs through continuous quality improvement programs which will identify the patient's needs, outcome data and help develop standard uniformity. - 6.
-Create system efficiency through continuous quality improvement processes to develop standardization and uniformity in approaches to stroke patient care.

-7. Assess patient's onset of symptoms, vital signs, and a F (face) A (arm) S (speech) T (time) stroke scale or assess patient with the VAN scale.
+Create system efficiency through continuous quality improvement processes to develop standardization and uniformity in approaches to stroke patient care. - 7.
+Assess patient's onset of symptoms, vital signs, and a F (face) A (arm) S (speech) T (time) stroke scale or assess patient with the VAN/RACE/Cincinnati scale and a recognized LVO scale, if appropriate. - 8.
+A Pediatric patient is typically defined as 17 years old and under.

-Symptoms of stroke include:
+Typical symptoms of stroke include:

-- Suddenly feeling numb or weak in your face, arm, or leg especially on one side of the body - Suddenly feeling confused, having trouble speaking or understanding speech - Suddenly having trouble seeing in one or both eyes - Suddenly having trouble walking, feeling dizzy, or losing your balance or coordination - Suddenly having a severe headache with no known cause
+- Suddenly feeling numb or weak in your face, arm, or leg especially on one side of the body - Sudden onset of confusion and AMS with no other explanation - Suddenly feeling confused, having trouble speaking or understanding speech - Suddenly having trouble seeing in one or both eyes - Suddenly having trouble walking, feeling dizzy, or losing your balance or coordination - Suddenly having a severe headache with no known cause